josephwb/Decisivator/README.md

 can be approximated through the analysis of many random tree topologies.
 Additionally, the decisiveness of a user tree (or distribution of trees) can be quantified.

-##### Small favour
-Despite being open source, I'd appreciate having first crack at publishing the analytical aspects of the software.

 ##### Compilation
 To compile, type the following in a unix prompt: